Skip to main content

 Brass

 This is the heirloom choice.
-Solid brass is also an alloy mostly made using copper and zinc.
+Solid brass is also an alloy primamily comprising copper and zinc.
 It’s non-corrosive, and durable enough to outlast multiple generations.
-It's heavier (you'll feel the heft when you hold it), and over time it develops a rich patina that only authentic brass can achieve.
+It's heavier (you'll feel the heft when you hold it), and over time it develops a rich patina.

 You’re choosing between: Fixtures made overseas are generally made using lighter, less expensive metals that resist rust but lack lifetime durability.
 American-made fixtures are often brass, which costs more, can last centuries and develops patina (and can be refinished decades from now if desired).